 4. Using a fan

-Research found that using a handheld fan to blow air across the nose and face could reduce the sensation of breathlessness.
+A study from 2010 reports that using a handheld fan to blow air across the nose and face could reduce the sensation of breathlessness.

 5. Inhaling steam

-Inhaling steam can help to keep a person’s nasal passages clear, which can help them breathe more easily.
+Inhaling steam can help keep a person’s nasal passages clear, which can help them breathe more easily.
 Heat and moisture from steam may also break down mucus in the lungs, which might also reduce breathlessness.

-- fill a bowl with very hot water
+- Fill a bowl with very hot water.

-- add a few drops of peppermint or eucalyptus essential oil
+- Add a few drops of peppermint or eucalyptus essential oil.

-- take deep breaths, inhaling the steam
+- Take deep breaths, inhaling the steam.

 6. Drinking black coffee